Collapsible content

 • Group package: 4 x 60-minute group sessions within 3 months

-Some people opt for the Momentum package as it is a great way to keep the accountability going before, during and after a transition to ensure you and your child have the best outcomes.
+Some people opt for the Momentum package as it is a great way to keep the accountability going before, during and after a transition to ensure you and your family have the best outcomes.

 The Momentum ad Deep-Dive packages are flexible so you can book your hours in session lengths of 45, 60 or 90 minutes to suit you.